-It is difficult and challenging these times we are in now.
-The unexpected turn of events brought by the pandemic has disrupted a lot of the things we used to know.
-Travel bans, economic meltdown, stricter regulations have forced employers to furlough people and/or change work arrangements to adapt.
-New opportunities are hard to find in the social impact sector now.
-Organizations have postponed hiring and are laying off people.
-But now, more than ever is the best time to rethink your career to battle the uncertainty.
+We are in a new epoch.
+The pandemic has brought many unexpected turns of events and disrupted the things we used to know.
+Employers were forced to furlough people or change work arrangements.
+It may have seemed that finding new opportunities within the social impact sector is difficult – but now more than ever is the best time to rethink your career to battle the uncertainty.

 Finding opportunities these days means to double the effort.
-Networking and connecting with potential employers are crucial to staying relevant.
-Global unemployment has hit at 190M and we’re to expect more layoffs coming.
+Networking and connecting with new people, and even potential employers, are crucial to staying relevant.
 The complicated situation we’re all in means that hiring is more competitive than ever and building a career may become complex than we think.

 What to expect for your career?

-Organizations are thinking of ways for the workforce to adapt for the short-term and long-term.
-The good news is that there are still jobs available in the market.
-Depending on the sector, employers are continuing to hire more people.
-Health and Technology sectors are still seen to need more talents to add.
+Organizations are thinking of ways for the workforce to adapt to the longer-term changes.
+The good news is that there are still jobs available in the social impact sector.
+Employers are continuing to hire people, while Health and Technology sectors appear to welcome more talents.

-While this information is a bit overwhelming to digest, understanding what’s currently happening can help set the right expectations.
-It’s easy to get misinformed and discouraged these days but knowing how COVID-19 impacts the job market can rationalize how decisions are made for one’s career.
+Understanding what’s currently happening can help set the right expectations.
+It’s easy to get misinformed and discouraged these days, but knowing how the pandemic impacts the job market can rationalize how decisions are made for one’s career.

 Ask the right questions

 When the future is bleak and the path to it can take unexpected turns, it makes sense to ask the right questions to yourself.
-Who you want to be?
-How do you see yourself in 5 years?
-Are your skills and personal brand enough for the hiring manager to notice you?
-What are your weaknesses?
+Who do you want to be?
+How do you see yourself in the coming 24 months?
+Do you have the “right” skills and personal branding for the “right” hiring managers to notice you?
+What are your shortcomings?

-For example, the organization you are applying for might be downsizing but they continue to hire.
-Two people that they bring in are expected to contribute and perform what five employees used to do.
+For example, the organization you’re applying for might be downsizing but they continue to hire.
+Two people recruited may be expected to contribute and perform what five employees used to.
 When you want to get the job, are you able to keep up?
 Are you well-versed in the field that they don’t need to supervise you every step of the way?

 The tougher the questions, the better.
-Learning to ask tough questions about yourself and what you want for your career can give you empowering self-knowledge and a full picture of reality.
-You can hit for the stars but what you want right now is a career that matches your personality, character, interest.
+Learning to ask tough questions about yourself and what you want for your career can give you empowering self-knowledge and a fuller picture of reality.
+You can hit for the stars but what you want right now is a career that matches both your personality/character and interest.

 Prepare your narrative and skills

-Some jobs in the job market especially in the social impact sector may have a wide range of qualifications.
-For example, a Project Coordinator position at UNDP requires the applicant to be able to speak multiple languages.
-Although a lot of applicants in the field are fluent in those languages, you want to be able to stand out from the crowd.
+Some careers in the job market especially in the social impact sector have a wide range of qualifications.
+A Project Coordinator position at UNDP requires the applicant to be able to speak multiple languages while having excellent partnership-building skills.
+Even if this is true, you want to be able to stand out from the crowd.

 - Attend free webinars.
-Albeit challenging, this crisis provided us an opportunity to try new things or learn new skills.
+This crisis provided us an opportunity to try new things or learn new skills.
 Even though you’re reskilling to a job that requires it, you can stumble upon surprising discoveries about your hidden talents and skills that are worth exploring for your career.

 - Work with a career coach to help you reassess your value proposition and personal branding – two of which are important in reinventing a career.
-He/she might be able to help you aim toward great jobs that are more suited to your talents, personal values, purpose, and ambitions.
-So the next time you apply for a job, you have a solid footing of how fluent you are about yourself and how you can contribute where you’re applying to.
+He/she might be able to help you aim toward great jobs that are more suited to your talents, personal values, and purpose.
+So the next time you apply for a job, you have a solid footing of how fluent you are about yourself and how you can demonstrate your contributions to the roles you apply for.

 This time is about being creative in redefining our identities and our priorities.
 Sometimes it takes a couple of steps back to construct our sense of ourselves and the crisis gave us an exceptional chance to reflect on what matters most.